 Biography of Britta Das

-Perhaps this should be the page where you could find out about me, Britta, the physiotherapist who went to Bhutan.
-Then again, if you read the book, you will have gotten to know me better than any webpage could ever describe.
+Perhaps this should be the page where you can find out about me, Britta, the physiotherapist who went to Bhutan.
+Of course, if you read the book, you will have gotten to know me better than any webpage could ever describe.

 For those just browsing the site, here are my condensed life facts: